Nov 11, 2021

 If you are building new software in a highly competitive niche, e.g. retail, finding and formulating your competitive advantage is essential.
 To do that, you need to study the market, competition and future audience and find a way to provide more or/and better value than any similar product in this niche.

-When we make a Discovery project, we conduct thorough research, determine the strengths and weaknesses of the competitors, find the gaps in their offer and identify user needs that haven’t been addressed yet.
-Using these insights, we can shape your value proposition and build up your competitive edge.
+When we make a Discovery project, we conduct thorough research, determine the strengths and weaknesses of the competitors, find the gaps in their offer, and identify user needs that haven’t been addressed yet.
+Using these insights, we can shape your value proposition, build up your competitive edge, and create a market-driven product strategy.

 Create a clear product vision